makandra/angular-coffee-style-guide/README.md

 ## Modules

+- **Definitions**

-- **Definitions**: Use a global variable `@app` to hold your application module.
+  Use a global variable `@app` to hold your application module.
 Define it once.
 Use it for to define controllers, services and directives.

   *Why?*: We can afford to add one global variable.
 It makes other definitions more readable.